CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 ```bash
 csc-workspaces
 ```
-Above command shows information about your directories and their current quotas.
+The above command shows information about your directories and their current quotas.
 These directories can be briefly summerised as below:

 - User-specific directory: It is your home directory ($HOME) and is also the default directory when you login to Puhti/Mahti.
 You can store configuration files and other minor personal data.